vicentelyrio/virtual-grid/apps/playground/README.md

 ### Notes

 - This package is **private** and not published to npm.
-- It imports `@virtual-grid/lib` to showcase and test the library API.
+- It imports `virtual-grid` to showcase and test the library API.